adrirubio/Perceptron/README.md

       ```

 2. **Train the Models**:
-    - Run the following script one time each with the name of the a different model one by one in Colab to train the models (this may take some time):
+    - Run the following scripts one time each one by one in Colab to train the models (this may take some time):

       ```python
       !pip install datasets